tasitlabs/tasit-apps/README.md

   <img src="./docs/screenshots/MyProfile.png" width="200" />
 </div>

-### Decentraland by Tasit
+### Decentraland Market powered by Tasit

-Our first production app is called `Decentraland by Tasit`.
-[Decentraland](https://decentraland.org/) is a dapp using [unique tokens / NFTs](http://erc721.org/). `Decentraland by Tasit` lets you use that dapp on mobile.
+[Decentraland](https://decentraland.org/) is a dapp using [unique tokens / NFTs](http://erc721.org/). `Decentraland Market` lets you use the marketplace for Decentraland as a dapp on mobile.

-This is the first Tasit app - we plan to release one or two other similar 3rd-party apps for other popular Ethereum projects.
-This app also shows off the major functionality of the [Tasit SDK](https://github.com/tasitlabs/TasitSDK).
+This app also shows off the major functionality of [Tasit](https://github.com/tasitlabs/tasit-sdk).

-We're building the "Decentraland by Tasit" app in the [`decentraland` dir](./decentraland).
-Soon we'll move the minimal feature set over [to the `demo` folder](./demo) and the shared components to the [`shared` dir](./shared).
+We're building the "Decentraland Market by Tasit" app in the [`decentraland` dir](./apps/decentraland).

 <div align="left">
   <img src="./docs/screenshots/ListLand.png" width="200" />